 WHEN TO SET OUTSIDE

-Set in the ground when a light frost is still possible in early spring, or in late summer to early autumn.
+Set in the ground when a light frost is still possible in spring, or in late summer to early autumn.

 PLACEMENT & CULTIVATION